kalekdev/uni/semester-1/nus-1/notes.typ

 Inductors can be thought of as the magnetic equivalent of capacitance, however in practice they are less convenient for energy storage (current must be maintained in the "disconnected" state, wasteful unless in a superconductor) and are mainly used for filtering purposes.

-TODO: What exactly is "linked" flux?
-Coming in 6.4 apparently.
-Linked flux is the area enclosed by spiralling coils?

 === Inductance of Common Coils
-It can be tricky to determine what set of surfaces exactly are "linked to a coil".
+It can be tricky to determine which surface exactly is "linked to a coil".
 As a rule of thumb, the total flux can be calculated using the flux of the surface enclosed by the loop if the coil were a single wire multiplied by the number of turns $N$, for example a toroid in the diagram below:
 $
   Phi_"Total" approx N Phi_"Loop"
 $
 #figure(
   image("images/flux-toroid.png", width: 40%),
 ) <fig-flux-toroid>
-Look into Riemann surfaces for a rigorous definition of the linked flux.
+It is often unclear whether linked flux or simply the flux through the surface is meant, therefore some texts represent linked flux using $Psi$ or $lambda$.
+Linked flux is rigorously defined using Riemann surfaces (spiral surface enclosed by a coiled wire) and Stoke's Theorem in vector calculus (the line integral of a vector field over a loop is equal to the surface integral of its curl over the enclosed surface, ie sum of curl around the normals of the surface is a measure of how much the vector field promotes circulation - movement around the edge of the loop).

 The following formulas assume the coils are wrapped around high permeability ferromagnetic cores, so the magnetic flux in the air is negligible and not accounted for.